 Lesser known, yet no less unique and visually stimulating, are the bevy of award-winning public facilities.
 From east to west, north to south, you will find memorable golf experiences across the Twin Cities: Rush Creek in the northwest; StoneRidge just miles from the Wisconsin state line; Edinburgh USA to the north, which has hosted LPGA and USGA events in its history; and Legends Club to the south.

-You can satisfy any golf fix you have by choosing Minnesota for your next golf trip.
-It’s a great place to play.
+Golfers can satisfy their fix by choosing Minnesota for their next golf trip.
+As the locals know, it's a great place to play.

 Find more Minnesota golf courses at exploreminnesotagolf.com.